meilisearch/documentation/learn/getting_started/algolia_migration.md

 [InstantSearch](https://github.com/algolia/instantsearch.js) is a collection of open-source tools maintained by Algolia and used to generate front-end search UI components.

 [Instant Meilisearch](https://github.com/meilisearch/instant-meilisearch) is a plugin connecting your Meilisearch instance with InstantSearch, giving you access to many (but not all) of the same front-end components as Algolia users.
 Here is [an up-to-date list of components compatible with Instant Meilisearch](https://github.com/meilisearch/instant-meilisearch/#-api-resources).

-## Conclusion

-You now know how to migrate your data from Algolia to Melisearch and some of the similarities between their respective APIs.

-Please don't hesitate to [let us know how you think this guide can be improved](https://github.com/meilisearch/documentation/issues/new), and if you have any questions, we're always available to help [on Slack](https://meilicommunity.slack.com/join/shared_invite/zt-c4rs8tpi-ZId_q3fw~7cqeuzFG4XHaA#/shared-invite/email).